Do some drugs develop resistance more easily?

 With some other drugs, the first one or two mutations make little difference.

-- The i-Base Guide to HIV Drug Resistance explains drug resistance, resistance tests and understanding the results in detail.
+- The i-Base Guide to HIV drug resistance is a free online course that explains drug resistance, resistance tests and understanding the results in detail.

-- Resistance and adherence are discussed in detail in our Introduction to Combination Therapy.
+- Resistance and adherence are discussed in detail in our Introduction to ART.